tezmo/WakeUpLight-7-segment-/README.md

 # WakeUpLight-7-segment-
-Simple homebuilt Wake up light - like philips, based on 12 V LEDs, a DS3232 and a max7219 with 4 digits 7 segment display and a pushbutton rotary encoder
+Simple homebuilt Wake up light

+DS3232 RTC for timekeeping
+MAX7219 with 4 digit 7 segment display for menu and time showing Rotary encoder with button for input
+12V leds connected to a TIP120 into
+Arduino